MKempler/personal-website/README.md

 - Showcase my resume and provide a downloadable link.

-- Highlight my projects and provide links to their repositories or live demos.
+- Highlight my projects and provide links to their repositories.

 - Provide a way for visitors to contact me through a contact form or my social media channels.